LGBTQ Alcohol Rehab | LGBTQ Rehab Centers

 • Potential childhood trauma.

-Complicating factors within this community include strong sense of belonging embedded within the drinking culture, lack of available community resources, and a higher likelihood for past psychological maltreatment and disapproval.
+Complicating factors within this community include a strong sense of belonging embedded within the drinking culture, a lack of available community resources, and a higher likelihood of past psychological maltreatment and disapproval.
 Rehabilitation and recovery may be seen as minimizing community support and current coping strategies.
 This may be perceived as frightening and even more isolating for an already marginalized community.

 Statistics on LGBTQ+ Community and Substance Use